 If you drive through the Itria Valley of Puglia, you’ll notice two things.
 The first is the olive trees.
 Their twisted, gnarled trunks flank the quieter highways.
 They’re beautiful, and ancient: some are over 1,000 years old.
-The second is the trulli.
-These traditional squat, round houses with conical roofs spring up regularly, in fields and rural farmland.
+The second is the trulli houses.
+These traditional squat, round dwellings with conical roofs spring up regularly, in fields and rural farmland.
 But the place where you’ll see the biggest collection is in the town of Alberobello – Puglia’s capital of trulli.

 Alberobello’s zona dei trulli is packed with trullo constructions.
 Squat, stumpy and rugged, there are 1500 of these little gnome-esque houses on the town’s western hill.
 Some of them are painted with symbols, which it’s said were originally the hallmark of the person who built the trulli.
 A kind of medieval tagging system, if you like.

 Farmers built trulli in this part of Italy as far back as the fourteenth century.
 They’re traditionally made without mortar or cement; just a cleverly constructed dry stone heap, with a cone at the top, to stop the whole thing from collapsing.
 The received wisdom is that locals started building these mortar-free buildings to avoid paying tax.
 The trullo could be demolished just by taking out the keystone from the top of the conical roof – and so it wouldn’t count as a taxable permanent structure.